URL Rewriting

 xquery.attribute

 Contains the name of a request attribute.
 Instead of writing query results to the response output stream, XQueryServlet will store them into the named attribute.
-The value of the attribute will be an XQuery Sequence (org.exist.xquery.Sequence).
+The value of the attribute will be an XQuery Sequence.
 If no query results were returned, the attribute will contain an empty sequence.

 xquery.source

 If set, the value of this attribute must contain the XQuery code to execute.
-Normally, XQueryServlet reads the XQuery from the file given in the request path. xquery.source is a way to overwrite this behaviour, e.g. if you want to evaluate an XQuery which was generated within the controller.
+Normally, XQueryServlet reads the XQuery from the file given in the request path.
+Use of the xquery.source attribute allows you to overwrite this behaviour, e.g. if you want to evaluate an XQuery which was generated within the controller.

 xquery.module-load-path